Achievable logoAchievable logo

 • Loss of use

-• The covered peril must appear within the chain of events connecting the proximate cause to the loss
+• For a loss to be covered, the covered peril must be the proximate (original) cause, or it must appear within the chain of events connecting the proximate cause to the loss.

 The principle of indemnity states that no one should profit from an insurance claim.
 Insurance is designed to restore the insured to the same financial condition that existed prior to the loss.